-You have made a great decision to consider interning in China, which will put you ahead of your peers when it comes to employability.
+You have made a great decision to consider interning abroad, which will put you ahead of your peers when it comes to employability.
 Your internship can help you to:

 - Develop professional skills for your future career.
 It is important not to underestimate the value of these skills.
-Key transferrable skills that you should be looking to improve include:
+Key transferable skills that you should be looking to improve include:

--Adaptability – you will often find in your professional career that you have to transition to new situations, whether it be a new company, a different country, or a new role.
-Overcoming the challenge of adapting to working in China will show to yourself and to employers that you are flexible and competent.
+- Adaptability – you will often find in your professional career that you have to transition to new situations, whether it be a new company, a different country, or a new role.
+Overcoming the challenge of adapting to working abroad will show to yourself and to employers that you are flexible and competent.

--Confidence – you often don’t know what you are capable of until you put yourself into a challenging situation.
-Overcoming obstacles at work, getting to know colleagues, achieving concrete goals, and having the time of your life in China will infinitely improve your confidence in your abilities, help you to rely on your initiative, and encourage you to put forward your ideas.
+- Confidence – you often don’t know what you are capable of until you put yourself into a challenging situation.
+Overcoming obstacles at work, getting to know colleagues, achieving concrete goals, and having the time of your life abroad will infinitely improve your confidence in your abilities, help you to rely on your initiative, and encourage you to put forward your ideas.

-- Gain exposure to China’s dynamic culture and lifestyle: China is changing at an astonishing pace and there is no better way to form your own opinion than by experiencing it for yourself.
-Make the most of your time outside work to explore everything that China has to offer.
+- Gain exposure to other country’s dynamic culture and lifestyle.
+The world is changing at an astonishing pace and there is no better way to form your own opinion than by experiencing it for yourself.
+Make the most of your time outside of work to explore everything that your host country has to offer.

-- Learn about the current economic landscape of China: At work you may be exposed to a number of different industries, and you can swap notes with your friends working in other sectors to build up a picture of how different industries currently operate in China, and the role that the government plays.
+- Learn about the current economic landscape.
+At work, you may be exposed to a number of different industries, and you can swap notes with your friends working in other sectors to build up a picture of how different industries currently operate and the role that the government plays.

 TOP TIPS AND PRACTICAL ADVICE